ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 identify their roles, and topological relationships between them.

 REQ-RELATIONSHIPS:
-: Digital Map should contain only topological relationships inside each layer or between the layers (underlay/overlay).
+: Digital Map should contain all topological relationships inside each layer or between the layers (underlay/overlay) : Digital Map should contain links to other models/data to enable generic navigation to other YANG models in generic way.

 REQ-CONDITIONAL:
 : Provide capability for conditional retrieval of parts of Digital Map.

 REQ-TEMPO-HISTO:
 : Must support geo-spatial, temporal, and historical data.
-The temporal and historical can be supported external to the Digital Map.
+The temporal and historical can also be supported external to the Digital Map.

 ## Architectural Requirements

-The following are the architectural requirements for the Digital Map:
+The following are the architectural requirements for the controller that provides Digital Map API:

 REQ-DM-SCALES:
 : Scale, performance, ease of integration.